Skip to main content

 Would a legitimate email be filtered out?

 If someone on the Internet has their email account compromised, their email address might be flagged and placed in this quarantine.
-If you believe an email address that you are expecting mail from should not be blocked, you may request that address be placed on an approved list.
+If you believe an email address that you are expecting mail from should not be blocked, you may request that address be placed on an allow list.
 That list is used by the information security team to allow emails from selected, trusted senders to make it through the filters.
 To request to be placed on the white list, work with your departmental IT support personal.
-Requests should be sent to isam@missouri.edu.
+Requests should be sent to security@missouri.edu.
 Please note that a request does not mean it will be granted.

 What should I do if I did not receive an email I think I should have?